Bank of Mexico lowers interest rate, citing global concerns

-MEXICO CITY — Mexico’s central bank says it is lowering its benchmark interest rate by a quarter-point to 8%, citing slowing global economic activity and tensions including the trade war between the United States and China.
+MEXICO CITY — Mexico’s central bank said Thursday it was lowering its benchmark interest rate by a quarter-point to 8%, citing slowing global economic activity and tensions including the trade war between the United States and China.

+The drop from 8.25% was reportedly the first rate cut by the Bank of Mexico in five years.

-The Bank of Mexico says “the risks that the global economy faces have increased,” and also mentions commercial disputes, the “disorderly” Brexit process and deterioration of “some political and geopolitical risks.”
+In a statement, the bank said “the risks that the global economy faces have increased” and also mentioned commercial disputes, the “disorderly” Brexit process and deterioration of “some political and geopolitical risks.”

-It said Thursday in a statement that uncertainty persists over the U.S.-Mexico relationship as well as downgrades to ratings of state oil company Pemex and sovereign debt.
+It added that uncertainty persists over the U.S.-Mexico relationship as well as downgrades to ratings of state oil company Pemex and sovereign debt.

 The Dow Jones Industrial Average had its biggest single-day drop of the year on Wednesday amid mounting fears of a possible recession and weak economic data from Germany and China.